Schmavery/facebook-chat-api/DOCS.md

 - `"read_receipt"` event triggers when other people read the user's messages.
 - `"read"` event triggers when the user read other people's messages.

+If `type` is `"message_reaction"`, then the object will have following fields (enabled `listenEvents` required):
+- `"reaction"`: Contains reaction emoji
+- `"userId"`: The reaction senders ID
+- `"senderId"`: ID of author the message, where has been reaction added
+- `"messageId"`: The ID of message
+- `"threadId"`: ID of thread where has been message sent
+- `"offlineThreadingId"`: The offline message ID

 <a name="presence"></a>
 If enabled through [setOptions](#setOptions), `message` could also be a presence object, (`type` will be `"presence"`), which is the online status of the user's friends.
 That object given to the callback will have the following fields:
 - `type`: The string `"presence"`.